david-ort/twitter-image-reply-bot/README.md

 # Twitter Image Reply Bot

-This script obtains user mentions via Twython, a Python wrapper for the Twitter API and replies with 4 query-based png images obtained through the search_google, a module for Google API image search.
+This script obtains user mentions from Twitter via Twython, a Python wrapper for the Twitter API and replies with 4 query-based png images obtained through the search_google, a module for Google API image search.

 ## Getting Started